 Lefthanded Golfers on the LPGA Tour

 Brittany Benvenuto played college golf at University of Arizona and turned pro in 2011.
-She improved each year on the Symetra Tour, and in 2016 she made the cut 19 times and finished in the top ten five times to earn her first opportunity on the PGA tour in 2017.
-So far she had played in 10 LPGA events but only made the cut once, but she continues to work hard and there is hope for a much better showing in the near future.
+She improved each year on the Futures Tour, and in 2016 she made the cut 19 times and finished in the top ten 5 times to earn her first way onto the PGA tour in 2017.
+She played in 10 LPGA events but only made the cut once.
+She returned to the Futures Tour for 2019 and continues to work toward another chance at the LPGA.